-Nor in any case is it worth your while to sue me: my little publishing company (Regeneration Training) is not insured, and cannot be insured — underwriters blow milk out their noses when I ask them about it.
+It isn’t worth your while to try to sue me: my little publishing company is not insured, and cannot be insured — underwriters blow milk out their noses when I ask them about it.
 And so there are no deep insurer’s pockets that you can dig into by suing me for anything I publish.
 And a judge would laugh at you if you tried to sue me, because it’s silly.
 Plus, I’m Canadian — nobody sues Canadians.
 We’re too nice.
 And yet, like Australians, we also like our hardware.

 So don’t even start with me.